sudhindrasajjal/Load-Balancers-Assignment/README.md

    **Bonus**: Make the ACL case insensitive i.e., /backup, /Backup, /BACKUP, /BackUp, etc are valid URI.
 [5 points]

-   _(Rename the haproxy.cfg file to haproxy.cfg.2 and upload it along with a screenshot of the curl request and screenshot of manager UI)_
+   _(Rename the haproxy.cfg file to haproxy.cfg.2 and upload it along with a screenshot of the curl request and screenshot of the manager UI)_

 3. Using ACLs only, blacklist the other VMs' IP on haproxy.
 Try making a request from that VM now.
 [10 points]